norbasas/my-portfolio/content/experience.md

 - Created layouts, graphics, and visual designs for digital advertisements and print media
 - Monitored and reported on marketing expenses and performance metrics
 - Provided customer service support and performed basic network administration tasks as needed

-## Education
-- Pangasinan State University
-- BS Information Technology
-- 2014-2018

-## Contact
-You can reach me at [norbzqwerty@gmail.com](mailto:norbzqwerty@gmail.com) or connect with me on [[Your LinkedIn Profile](https://www.linkedin.com/in/norbasas/)].

-Thank you for taking the time to read my introduction!